How Reishi is Redefining Brain Health & Immunity

 That is, there are many different species of the mushroom of reishi’s genus Ganoderma found around the world, though mostly concentrated in Asia.
 This includes Ganoderma lucidum, Ganoderma tsugae, and Ganoderma lingzhi – also known as the lingzhi mushroom.

 Since ancient times, reishi has been used as a restorative tonic for the weak and the ill.
-There are also many recorded uses of the mushroom in China and Japan, and even today, it remains an important remedy in the thousand-year-old healing arts of Traditional Chinese Medicine, or TCM.
+There are also many recorded uses of the mushroom in China and Japan, and even today, it remains an important remedy in the thousand-year-old healing arts of Traditional Medicine.

 Were the ancients on to something when they used reishi in teas, extracts, and powders to heal all sorts of ailments?
 Most definitely!